 Horn not okay, please!
-Mumbai cops anti-Honking video goes viral, gets loud cheer by netizens
+Mumbai cops anti-honking video goes viral, gets loud cheer by netizens

 Mumbai, Feb 01: Mumbai police on Friday released a video of a novel experiment it conducted in some parts of the metropolis in November 2019 under which traffic signals were configured to stay red for longer if incessant honking there caused the decibels levels to shoot up beyond a limit.